 While there is no right or wrong way to approach this, it’s important to plan and know your route to market in Europe.
 Once you have a feeling for where and how quickly you want to expand, you can start considering the different routes to market.

-It’s a good idea to connect with local partners that know the culture and have the contacts already in place, instantly identifying the talent you require in Europe, making for simpler .
-There’s an ever-expanding ecosystem of partners offering an ever-widening array of products and services.
+It’s a good idea to connect with local partners that know the culture and have the contacts already in place, instantly identifying the talent you require in Europe, making for simpler.
+There’s an ever-expanding ecosystem of partners offering an ever-widening array of products and services, so it's a safer bet to go with those with more experience.
 Post-pandemic recovery will demonstrate the capacity and talent of European marketers, as they move quickly to illustrate confidence to consumers in these uncertain times.
 There are advantages to quickly hiring team members in a new country without the legal, tax and HR burdens, and without setting up your own entity or subsidiary.
 Most importantly, partners like Sales Force Europe can increase your speed to market and lower your risk.

 There will always be an issue with the language barrier.
 Most Europeans, especially in cities, are fluent in English but you shouldn’t assume that they prefer to be addressed in English, or communicate professionally in English.